rschmehl/vplot3d/README.md

 ## Usage

-After installation, `vplot3d` can be used from any location on the file system.
+Once installed, `vplot3d` can be used from any location on the file system.
 The `examples` folder includes several Python files demonstrating the different features of `vplot3d`.
+The general process of programmatically generating a vector graphics is described in the following.

 ### Configuration and import

-As a first step, the folders for optional input data and user-specific configuration parameters are set.
-An example for input data are point sequences describing discretized 2D-shapes.
-If the environment variable `CONF_PATH` is set, `vplot3d` will read the file `vplot3d.yaml` from that folder, overruling the respective parameters set in the package configuration file `config/vplot3d.yaml`.
-If `CONF_PATH` is not set, `vplot3d` will try to read `vplot3d.yaml` from the current working directory.
+In a first optional step, folders for additional user data and user overrides of configuration settings are defined.
+Examples for user data are files with point coordinates of discretized 2D-shapes, or surface meshes.

 ```
 # Setting the folder location for shared data and local configuration file (vplot3d.yaml)